 In this course, students are encouraged to "think theoretically" using various international relations "paradigms".
 Paradigms are like lenses in eyeglasses; they allow you to focus on some issues and disregard others.
 They serve as intellectual tools that bring order to a complex and dynamic world.
-This course emphasizes paradigms in two ways (1) paradigms as foundations and (2) paradigms as perspectives:
+This course emphasizes paradigms in two ways (1) paradigms as foundations for learning other things and (2) paradigms as perspectives: